South Korea reviews AstraZeneca vaccine for elderly under rollout plan

 Health authorities will expand vaccinations towards the second half of the year with an aim to reach herd immunity by November, Korea Disease Control and Prevention Agency (KDCA) director Jeong Eun-kyeong told a news briefing.

-Inoculations would begin in February starting with key groups, including medical workers in the front line of coronavirus treatment, the elderly and staff in nursing homes, Jeong said.
+Inoculations would begin in February starting with key groups, including around 50,000 medical workers in the front line of coronavirus treatment, the elderly and staff in nursing homes, Jeong said.

 AstraZeneca denied media reports this week that its vaccine is not very effective for people over 65, saying a strong immune response to the vaccine had been shown in blood analysis of elderly trial participants.